OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ta/sma.md

 ---
 title: sma
-description: A documentation page elaborating on Simple Moving Averages (sma), their application in data smoothing and trend identification.
+description: "A documentation page elaborating on Simple Moving Averages (sma), their" application in data smoothing and trend identification.
 It outlines usage, parameters and provides visualized data.
 keywords: